-Forex trading is one of the most popular forms of online investing worldwide.
-While it has the potential to be a lucrative market, traders need to have a thorough understanding of the various components of the market.
-One of the most critical components is leverage and profit loss in Forex trading.
-In addition to the lot size, which refers to the number of currency units traded in each transaction.
+Forex trading is one of the most known forms of online investing worldwide.
+While it has the potential to be a lucrative market, traders need to understand the various components of the market thoroughly.
+Profit loss and leverage in Forex trading are among the most critical components, in addition to the lot size, which refers to the number of currency units traded in each transaction.

 What leverage means?

-Leverage is an essential concept in Forex trading that allows traders to control large amounts of currency with a small percentage of capital.
+The definition of leverage is an essential concept in Forex trading that allows traders to control large amounts of currency with a small percentage of capital.
 It is expressed as a ratio and indicates the amount of money a trader can control for every dollar invested.
-For example, a leverage ratio of 1:100 means the trader can control $100 for every $1 invested.
+For example, a leverage ratio 1:100 means the trader can control $100 for every $1 invested.

 Choosing the appropriate leverage ratio based on your trading strategy and risk tolerance is essential.
 A higher leverage ratio is suitable for traders who are confident in their ability to generate profits and are willing to take on higher risks.
 On the other hand, a lower leverage ratio is more suitable for conservative traders who prefer to limit their potential losses.